shaharrazlan/Bloom_Filter/README.md

 -Built code incrementally based on test results.
 -Refactored and updated tests as needed.

-### Docker: 🌻:
--Implemented Docker for automatic creation of Dockerized versions for each release.
--Pushed Dockerized versions to a private repository on DockerHub.

 ### Refactoring: 🌻:
 -Initially released version v1.0.0 with basic functions and no consideration for edge cases.
 -Upgraded to version v2.0.0, introducing branches, an interface, and a command design pattern. as well as adressing edge cases and refined functions.